 Note: follow the links for guides and examples of each resume format.

-Each of these format types has proved popular with recruiters.
+Each of these format types have proved popular with recruiters.
 They are considered to be easier for software and human recruiters to review, and present information in a way that recruiters prefer to see.
 In short, they meet the target audience’s demands.

 Which resume format is right for you depends on your work history, experience level, and the position you are targeting.
 You can check out our post on the best resume formats here to see which one is right for you.

 You should certainly be uploading your resume on Indeed but we recommend passing on its resume builder.
 The formats are not optimized for ATS systems, they’re too generic, and they offer little customization.
+You’re better off uploading your own resume with simple formatting and plenty of keywords.